jacksonrodri/devnullprodcom/src/posts/xrp_vs_xlm_pt2.md

 }
 ```

-This transaction can be constructed with the following code:
+This transaction was issued using the following code:

 ```javascript
 // Replace these with the corresponding account and asset info